 Nowadays, no one can even think about going out of their home without the “right bag”.
-Some of the popular bag choices for daily commute are shoulder bags, messenger bags, backpacks, and fanny packs.
-However, there is a common concern that “are backpacks better than shoulder bags“.
+Some of the popular bag choices for daily commutes are shoulder bags, messenger bags, backpacks, and fanny packs.
+However, there is a common concern “are backpacks better than shoulder bags“.

 In this article, we will sort out what’s good for you on the basis of your needs and personality.

 Backpacks versus Shoulder Bags: Which one is Better

 Here, we will compare backpacks with shoulder bags with the help of the following factors so that you can make the right choice for yourself!

 Backpacks win the race in comfortability.
 As they distribute the weight evenly across your back instead of putting it on a single shoulder.
 Thus, they help in maintaining your body’s natural gait and reducing back pain.

 To add more comfort to your backpack, pick backpacks that have: